OV1-8: Mission

 Launched from Vandenberg's 576-B-3 launch pad on 14 July 1966 at 02:10:02 UTC via Atlas D rocket, alongside the unsuccessful solar x-ray, nightglow, and charged particles satellite OV1-7.
-100 seconds after its solid motor had burned out, delivering OV1-8 to a nearly circular 1000 km orbit, the satellite separated from its rocket and inflated with helium.
-With an hour, the plastic had been completely disintegrated by solar ultraviolet radiation, as planned, leaving a spherical aluminum grid behind.
+OV1-8's solid rocket motor delivered it to a nearly circular 1000 km orbit, and 100 seconds later the satellite separated from its rocket and inflated with helium.
+Within an hour, the plastic had been completely disintegrated by solar ultraviolet radiation, as planned, leaving a spherical aluminum grid behind.
 Subsequent tests determined that the aluminum grid had a reflectivity five times higher than that of an ordinary balloon.

 OV1-8's retrograde orbit was chosen to accentuate the drag and perturbation caused by the upper atmosphere to analyze their effect on the satellite's motion.
 Despite the increased drag, OV1-8 remained in orbit for more than 11 years, reentering the Earth's atmosphere on 4 January 1978.

 Legacy and status

-The unused cylindrical body deleted from OV1-8, along with OV1-6's unused Altair 2 propulsion module, was later used in the construction of OV1-86, launched 27 July 1967.
+The unused cylindrical body removed from OV1-8, along with OV1-6's unused Altair 2 propulsion module, was later used in the construction of OV1-86, launched 27 July 1967.
 The OV1 program ultimately comprised 22 missions, the last flying on 19 September 1971.